agsb/6502.toy/README.md

 This is a board for testing the version for 6502 of Minimal Indirect Thread Code Forth as [IMMU](https://github.com/agsb/immu)

-## road map
+## Road Map

 - make all circuit plans
 - make a eeprom programmer like [Ben Eater](https://github.com/beneater/eeprom-programmer), but using arduino mini and change pins used.
-- make a noop circuit to test cpus, using a arduino mini and [clockvar6502](https://github.com/maarten-pennings/6502/blob/master/1clock/clockvar6502)
+- make a nop circuit to test cpus, using a arduino mini and [clockvar6502](https://github.com/maarten-pennings/6502/blob/master/1clock/clockvar6502)

 ### hardware